cylc/cylc-doc/src/user-guide/external-triggers.rst

 Some important points to note about this:

-- the function call interval, which determines how often the suite server program checks the clock, is optional.
+- The function call interval, which determines how often the suite server program checks the clock, is optional.
 Here it is ``PT10S`` (i.e. 10 seconds, which is also the default value).
-- the ``suite_state`` trigger function, like the ``cylc suite-state`` command, must have read-access to the upstream suite's public database.
+- The ``suite_state`` trigger function, like the ``cylc suite-state`` command, must have read-access to the upstream suite's public database.
-- the cycle point argument is supplied by a string template ``%(point)s``.
+- The cycle point argument is supplied by a string template ``%(point)s``.
 The string templates available to trigger function arguments are described in :ref:`Custom Trigger Functions`).